Grasping for air: Heat a major issue at Olympic tennis venue - WHIZ News

 Also in doubles, top-ranked singles player Ash Barty and Storm Sanders of Australia eliminated Nao Hibino and Makoto Ninomiya of host Japan 6-1, 6-2.

-Advancing in men’s action were 11th-seeded Aslan Karatsev of ROC and 16th-seeded Alejandro Davidovich Fokina of Spain.
+Advancing in men’s action were 11th-seeded Aslan Karatsev of ROC, 15th-seeded Fabio Fognini of Italy and 16th-seeded Alejandro Davidovich Fokina of Spain.

+Djokovic’s next opponent will be 48th-ranked Jan-Lennard Struff of Germany, who eliminated Thiago Monteiro of Brazil 6-3, 6-4.

 Golubic will next face either home favorite Naomi Osaka or Zheng Saisai of China.

-The Osaka-Zheng match was originally scheduled to open play on center court but that encounter was moved to Sunday before Osaka lit the cauldron in Friday’s opening ceremony.
+The Osaka-Zheng match was originally scheduled to open play on center court, but that was moved to Sunday before Osaka lit the cauldron in Friday’s opening ceremony.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports